-Flushaway and Mibella are unique in the women's sanitary products industry addressing disposability by using the most convenient, clean and hygienic method of disposing used product.
+Mibella® and, before it, Flushaway® are unique in the women's sanitary products industry addressing disposability by using the most convenient, clean and hygienic method of disposing used product.
 The single biggest challenge the woman consumer faces is how to dispose of used product at the end of its useful life.
 Our product eliminates the problem of unsightly used product; eliminates the fear, stigma and embarrassment for young women of a product that might be seen when at a boyfriends or living in a home with many male brothers; eliminates the distasteful problem of disposing of used product in unclean waste bins in women's public washrooms, and provides the consumer the most convenient and easiest place of disposal.

-In addition to all this, Mibella and Flushaway are biodegradable eliminating the fear of downstream problems such as water or soil contamination.
+In addition to all this, Mibella® and Flushaway® are biodegradable eliminating the fear of downstream problems such as water or soil contamination.

-Lastly, we do this at a retail price that is comparable to major brands in the industry, so offering the consumer "more for less".
+Lastly, we sell our product at a retail price that is comparable to major brands in the industry, so offering the consumer "more for less".

-Materials to manufacture of our products are available globally.
+Materials to manufacture our products are available globally.
 Currently, our principal supplier is Xinpro Manufacturing in China.